Morr0/scraper-js/README.md

 sample.json attributes:
 1. selector = HTML selector query
-2. every = every x seconds (Defaults to 1 hour)
+2. cron = cronjob syntax on when to run the scrape.
 3. links = an array of links to scrape sequentially.
 A name/url pair.

 ## Writing the results:
-Values can be either written to a file and REST api.
+Values can be written to a file, REST api and MongoDB insert.
+You can use all 3 methods.

 - To write to a file, just include the name of the file in your .env as the attribute `FILE_DEST`.
 - To write in a POST API request: